 unusual bruising or jaundice (yellowing of your skin or eyes);

 unusual bleeding (nosebleeds, bleeding gums);

 depression, anxiety, hallucinations, aggression, unusual thoughts or behavior, suicidal thoughts; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What other drugs will affect Nuvigil?

-Taking this medicine with other drugs that make you sleepy can worsen this effect.
-Ask your doctor before taking Nuvigil with a sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.
+Taking Nuvigil with other drugs that make you sleepy can worsen this effect.
+Ask your doctor before taking a sleeping pill, narcotic medication, muscle relaxer, or medicine for anxiety, depression, or seizures.